With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Mccall Center For Behavioral Health Outpatient Program is a methadone clinic in Torrington, CT located at 58 High Street, 06790 zip code.
-Mccall Center For Behavioral Health Outpatient Program provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
-Also, Mccall Center For Behavioral Health Outpatient Program offers case management, mental health services and domestic violence services.
-Mccall Center For Behavioral Health Outpatient Program provides opioid treatment for adults and young adults.
+Mccall Center For Behavioral Health Outpatient Program is a methadone clinic in Torrington, CT located in Litchfield County at 58 High Street, 06790 zip code area that also includes suboxone treatment services.
+Mccall Center For Behavioral Health Outpatient Program provides suboxone prescription, naltrexone administration and methadone/buprenorphine for pain management.
+Also, Mccall Center For Behavioral Health Outpatient Program offers case management, housing services and domestic violence services.
+Mccall Center For Behavioral Health Outpatient Program includes opioid treatment for adults and young adults.

 Call (866) 434-2077 for 24/7 help with treatment.